 This guide covers costs, options, and pros and cons of seamless gutters.
-We also explain the importance of having a proper-functioning rainwater drainage system for protecting your home from costly damage.
+We also explain the importance of having a properly-functioning rainwater drainage system for protecting your home from costly damage.

 Right off the bat: 80% of all seamless gutters installed are made of aluminum.
-That said, painted aluminum seamless gutters will cost between $10.00 and $12.00 per linear foot installed, depending on the project specifics such as the number of stories or your home’s height, ease of accessibility (3-story multi-family home’s roof edges might be more difficult to access than roof edges on a single-story home), overall project size, and your home’s location.
+That said, painted aluminum seamless gutters will cost between $10.00 and $15.50 per linear foot installed, depending on the project specifics such as the number of stories or your home’s height, ease of accessibility (3-story multi-family home’s roof edges might be more difficult to access than roof edges on a single-story home), overall project size, and your home’s location.

-A typical project to install between 170 ft. to 225 ft. of seamless aluminum gutters and 6 downspouts on a typical single-story house will cost between $2,000 and $2,500.
+A typical project to install between 170 ft. to 225 ft. of seamless aluminum gutters and 6 downspouts on a single-story house will cost between $2,000 and $3,500.

 Did you know?
 The material you choose for your gutters is the biggest factor in their cost.

-Galvanized or coated steel seamless gutters cost about $9.00 per linear foot installed, but have the lowest durability.
+Galvanized or coated steel seamless gutters cost about $10.00 per linear foot installed but have the lowest durability.

-Copper gutters are costly at about $24.00 per foot, but are unsurpassed in beauty and durability.
+Copper gutters are costly, averaging about $24.00 per linear foot installed, but they are unsurpassed in beauty and durability.

-Whether old gutters are removed: Removing and disposing of old gutters costs 50 cents to $1.00 per linear foot.
+Whether old gutters are removed: Removing and disposing of old gutters can cost 50 cents to $1.50 per linear foot.

 What material you use: 80% of seamless gutters are aluminum.
 Steel is a cheaper alternative.
 Copper is the costliest material suited to upscale homes.

-Upper-story installation: Installing gutters above the first level is more difficult, so the cost is typically $1.00 to $1.50 more per foot.
+Upper-story installation: Installing gutters above the first level is more difficult, so the cost is typically $1.00 to $2.00 more per linear foot.